Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 Swiggy, narrowly.

-The standalone machine coding round is a filter that Zomato doesn't have.
+The standalone machine coding round is a filter Zomato doesn't have.
 Writing clean, extensible, runnable code under a 2.5-hour clock is hard.
-A lot of candidates who can whiteboard a solid design fall apart when they have to implement it, handle edge cases, and answer extensibility questions in the same session.
+Candidates who can whiteboard a solid design fall apart when they have to implement it, handle edge cases, and answer extensibility questions in the same session.

 Prep Strategy